Maurice Clarett: Post-football life

-During his three and a half years in prison, Clarett shifted his attention to develop his mind by reading psychology books and as much business-related literature as he could, and managed to turn his life around.
-By sharing his life story, he has become a much sought-after motivational speaker.
+During his three and a half years in prison, Clarett shifted his attention to reading psychology books and business-related literature.
+He has become a motivational speaker.

 In November 2012, Clarett was invited back to Ohio State to celebrate the 10-year anniversary of the undefeated championship season of 2002.

 Having suffered from depression, Clarett joined other mental health advocates in August 2013 in promoting expansion of Medicaid in Ohio.
 He has spoken at prisons, juvenile detention facilities and worked with youth football camps to share his story so others do not repeat it.
 Clarett has also reconnected with Ohio State by taking courses and working out with current football players.

 In December 2013, he was featured in "Youngstown Boys", an ESPN 30 for 30 documentary which included extensive interviews with family, friends and associates.

 In February 2014, he was invited back to Ohio State University as part of a ceremony recognizing the National Championship team he played on.
 While there, he also spoke to an audience of about 500 at the Archie Griffin Grand Ballroom in the Ohio Union, discussing past troubles and his ongoing rehabilitation and the restoration of his reputation.

 In 2019, he began working as a consultant for the University of Connecticut's Men's Basketball Program.
 Clarett spent up to three days each month with the team mentoring players.
 Clarett worked with the UConn during the team's back-to-back National Championship runs.

 For the 2024-2025 college football season, Clarett returned to Ohio State this time as a part-time mentor for their football program.
 He worked with the team during their National Championship season.